nbonfire/cpp-sdk-samples/vision/README.md

 ### Boost
 Install boost directly from the package manager with the following command:

-Ubuntu: `$ sudo apt-get install -y libboost-dev libboost-filesystem1.65-dev libboost-program-options1.65-dev libboost-system1.65-dev`
+Ubuntu: `$ sudo apt install -y libboost-dev libboost-filesystem1.65-dev libboost-program-options1.65-dev libboost-system1.65-dev`

 ### OpenCV
 We do not recommend running the sample apps with OpenCV 3.2.0 from the package manager.
 Instead, you must build opencv 2.4.13 from source.
 Other OpenCV versions 2.4.** may work but we recommend 2.4.13 as a tested depedency for the sample apps on Ubuntu 18.